 Lakes in geothermal areas

 There are numerous unusual lakes in the world’s geothermal areas.
 Similar to crater lakes these lakes have unusual chemistry and temperature but can be even more colorful – such as the gaudy lake of the Grand Prismatic Spring (United States) or Champagne Pool (New Zealand).
-These lakes can have high water temperature or could be even constantly boiling as Boiling Lake (Dominica).
+These lakes can have high water temperatures or could be even constantly boiling as Boiling Lake (Dominica).

 Lakes in sinkholes

 Sinkholes themselves are unusual and impressive landmarks but many sinkholes have lakes in them and these lakes almost always are unusual.
 Such unusual lakes are El Zacatón (Mexico) with floating limestone islands or Poza Seca (Mexico) which has covered itself with a limestone lid.
-Very weird are black holes in Bahamas, such as Black Hole of Andros which contains heated, acidic layer of bacteria.
+Very weird are black holes in the Bahamas, such as Black Hole of Andros which contains a heated, acidic layer of bacteria.

 Lakes with unusual ecosystems

 In the arid areas of the world lakes also have unusual chemistry and ecology thanks to the high rate of evaporation and lack of rain.
-Some such lakes have unusual color such as the green Laguna Verde (Bolivia) or Lake Natron (Tanzania) which in some areas is bright red.
+Some such lakes have unusual colors such as the green Laguna Verde (Bolivia) or Lake Natron (Tanzania) which in some areas is bright red.

 Sometimes such lakes are covered with a crust of salt, such as Lake Afrera (Ethiopia).

 Some very weird lakes are located in Antarctica.
 The extreme weather and often – long isolation under the sheet of ice – have created unique lakes, such as Lake Untersee which is supersaturated with oxygen or Lake Bonney which is saturated with nitrous oxide – "laughing gas".